jamesmarlowe/lua-resty-hmac/README.md

 Installation
 ============
+You can install it with luarocks `luarocks install lua-resty-hmac`

-If you are using your own nginx + ngx_lua build, then you need to configure the lua_package_path directive to add the path of your lua-resty-hmac source tree to ngx_lua's LUA_PATH search path, as in
+Otherwise you need to configure the lua_package_path directive to add the path of your lua-resty-hmac source tree to ngx_lua's LUA_PATH search path, as in

 ```nginx
     # nginx.conf